jovanovic-djo/car-value-score-prediction/README.md

 ## Data Science / Machine Learning AVNET Internship Project
-###### Project structure understanding guide is below milestone approach explanation
+###### Detailed project milestones guide is below brief overview
 ### Car Value Score Prediction Project Documentation
-###### Through the following points, we will discuss and explain logic, thoughts and results of this project. <br /> As agreed with the mentor, the project structure follows a logical organization of directories rather than milestone-based segmentation, reflecting best practices in real-world data science projects.
+###### Through the following points, we will discuss and explain the logic, thoughts and results of this project. <br /> As agreed with the mentor, the project structure follows a logical organization of directories rather than milestone-based segmentation, reflecting best practices in real-world data science projects.
 #### Structure of the project (minor files excluded):
 <img src="https://github.com/user-attachments/assets/6735c3a4-ca91-4f77-932d-8b02ec97b180" alt="Screenshot 2024-12-17 005823" width="560px" />

 ### Brief Overview of the Approach
 #### Problem Understanding and Exploratory Data Analysis
-- In this milestone exploratory data analysis is done using several Python libraries
+- In this milestone, exploratory data analysis is done using several Python libraries
-- Data had no missing values nor inconsistencies
+- Data had no missing values or inconsistencies
-- Several visualizations are created using uppermetntioned libraries for values distribution insights
+- Several relevant visualizations are created
 #### Data Cleaning and Feature Engineering
-- Ordinal and Label encodings are applied (scikit-learn) to dataset with additional renaming of the columns
+- Ordinal and Label encodings are applied (scikit-learn) to a dataset with additional renaming of the columns
 - No additional features are added
-- Data is splited into test and train set which are additionally scaled using StandardScaler()
+- Data is split into test and train sets which are additionally scaled using StandardScaler()
 #### Model Development and Evaluation
 - Six classification models are trained and saved in 2 types of format for reusability (.joblib and .pkl)
 - Four metrics are used for model evaluation